willie68/SkypeLight/README.md

 example d15,249,109,249,56* means ESEL

-- b brighttness from 0..15
+- b brightness from 0..15
 - D1, D2, D3, D4 are the single segments
 -  D1,3,4 have 7 segments, D2 has the colon as an 8's